 In session 2022-23 we launched our 'Be Ready to Thrive' station.
 This is a station where pupils can collect material they require to help them thrive, within and out with school.
-All material is available to pupils in S1-S6 should they be unable to provide their own materials due to financial circumstances.
+All material is available to pupils in S1-S6 should they be unable to provide their own materials for any reason.
 The station contains items such as; stationary, folders, flashcards, reusable water bottles, toiletries etc.